cmayer/MitoGeneExtractor/README.md

 MitoGeneExtractor can be used to conveniently extract mitochondrial protein-coding genes from next-generation sequencing libraries.
 Mitochondrial reads are often found as byproduct in sequencing libraries obtained from whole-genome sequencing, RNA-sequencing or various kinds of reduced representation libraries (e.g. hybrid enrichment libraries).

+## Most recent version:
+The most recent version is MitoGeneExtractor v1.9.6beta2.
+In this version we fixed several problems, some of which can lead to program crashes.
+It is not recommended to use the version v1.9.5 any more.
+Bugs have been introduced by last minute changes in the revision process of the paper, so the analyses in the paper are not affected.

+Currently, no release has been created for version v1.9.6.
+It can be installed by downloading and compiling the code in the main branch.

 ## List of use recommended use cases:
 - Extract mitochondrial protein-coding genes across a broad taxonomic range from sequencing libraries.
   Successfully tested for